Asymptotics for the spectral function on Zoll manifolds: Introduction

-Because of this sphere-like clustering, it is too much to hope that~\eqref{e:conjAsymp} holds for any choice of $\nu_\ell\to \infty$ and we should instead work with spectral projectors for a well chosen sequence $\nu_\ell$ as in the case of the round sphere.
+On a Zoll manifold every point is, in some sense, the opposite of non-self focal.
+Because of the sphere-like clustering of the spectrum, it is too much to hope that~\eqref{e:conjAsymp} holds for any choice of $\nu_\ell\to \infty$ and, as in the case of the Weyl law, we should instead work with spectral projectors for a well chosen sequence $\nu_\ell$.
 In particular, we take $\nu_\ell$ as in~\eqref{e:Zoll_eigs}.